ertheis/PubNubBeaconGreeter/storefrontREADME.md

 }
 ```

 That's it for the setup; you're now able to populate cells of a table view and broadcast an iBeacon from your iDevice.
-Stay tuned for part two of the series.
+If you'd like to test your app's ability to automatically switch to tableData as a source, you can hardcode it as a dictionary, as PNObjects inherit from that data structure.
+Note that this is a dictionary of dictionaries (a key value pair for each pereson in the shop).
+Here's an example:

+["user1":["textLabel":"Eric", "detailTextLabel":"Vanilla Latte", "imgPath":"./DefaultPic"], "user2":["textLabel":"Eric's Clone", "detailTextLabel":"Cappuccino", "imgPath":"./DefaultPic"]]

 ##The Storefront Application: Fetching User Profiles

-This is part 2 of 4 of the tutorials covering a storefront greeter application.
-In this post, I'll show you how to sync your UI with an updating dictionary of customers in your shop.
+In this secton, I'll show you how to sync your UI with an updating dictionary of customers in your shop.
 Additionally, you'll breifly notify users of new customers.

 ###Connecting to PubNub
 As mentioned in the previous post, you should have already loaded the [PubNub iOS SDK][5] into your project.
 We'll begin by setting up the connection to PubNub.
 If you're following on the Xcode project, I defined my keys in the AppDelegate class so that I can access them if using PubNub in other parts of my application.
 Define a PNConfiguration and set the configuration before connecting.
 After you connect, begin synchronization with a database who's name contains the major and minor identification numbers you are broadcasting with your iBeacon.
 Subscribe to a channel named similarly.